zephyrproject-rtos/zephyr/doc/subsystems/shell.rst

  Displays the system uptime in milliseconds

 ``cycles``
- Displays the current time (in cycles), as measured by the system’s hardware clock
+ Displays the current time (in cycles), as measured by the system's hardware clock

 ``threads``
  Displays information about the running threads (if